perkowitz/hachi-yaeltex/binaries/README.md

 v0.16
 - New feature: Save controller state in EEPROM and load at startup.
 - New feature: Dump current controller state at startup.
-- Added redirection with USB/MIDI Merge flags for MIDI Start, Clock, Stop, Continue, Tune Request, Song Select, Song Position, TCQF
+- Added redirection with USB/MIDI Merge flags for MIDI Start, Clock, Stop, Continue, Tune Request, Song Select, Song Position, TCQF.
 - Improved considerably wake up time for every controller.
+- Digitals now turn on with MAX VALUE and off with MIN VALUE.

 *Firmware AUX*
 v0.16